emintz/ArduinoLib/RTOSAid/README.md

 Queues provide reliable transport between tasks.
 Their advantages include:

-1. Asynchronous send and receive: queues automatically interleave sending and receiving, meaning that applications don't have to serialize queue mutations.
+1. Asynchronous send and receive: queues automatically isolate sending and receiving, making it impossible for them to interfere with each other.
-2. Overlap: sending and receiving take place simultaneously (nominally, at least) without requiring application-level logic.
+2. Overlap: sending and receiving take place simultaneously (nominally, at least) without requiring special application logic.
 3. Scalability: developers can add queue capacity by enlarging the queue's buffer, which is extremely simple to do.
 4. Load leveling: queues absorb load spikesd by holding messages for later processing.
-This simplifies background processing, where the queue holds messages for processing by a low priority task.
+This simplifies background processing, where the queue delivers messages to a low priority background task.
 5. Fan in: any number of tasks can add messages to a queue, simplifying the implementation of client/server architectures
 6. Multi-task and multi-thread safety: multiple tasks can send and receive